 7.5 CEU credits are available upon completion.

-Course Faculty: Beverly Thomassian, RN, MPH, CDE, BC-ADM
+Course Faculty: Beverly Thomassian, RN, MPH, CDCES, BC-ADM

 Beverly is a nurse, entrepreneur, educator, and clinician with a passion to

 improve diabetes care.
 She has a special knack of translating complex diabetes